Be a smart homeowner this year and get your home and property properly prepared for winter with our quick and easy fall home maintenance guide.

 Another simple fall home maintenance task, properly pack and store all your lawn furniture but don’t forget flower pots, lawn ornaments and other decor items.
 Proper storage away from the elements will extend the life of all your possessions.

 As an avid griller you can never let the weather stand between you and you favorite grilled masterpiece.
 Once the patio furniture is stored and space opens up on the deck, move your grill into a position more accessible but still a safe distance from the house.
-Consider how easy it will be to clear a path to your grill.
+Consider how easy it will be to clear a path in the snow to your grill.
+Now is also a great time to give the it a good, thorough cleaning inside and out.

 11. Check Mailbox Condition